-The 40 still sits at the top of their gravity family but the latest range covers every type of off-road riding right down to the AX gravel fork.
-Recent changes include spread of what was originally their simplest, cheapest GRIP damper tech right through the price and performance range, a revamped super light yet stiff XC race fork and a whole new proto Enduro fork we expect to be officially released soon.
+The 40 still sits at the top of their gravity family, but the latest range covers every type of off-road riding right down to the AX gravel fork.
+Recent changes include a spread of what was originally their simplest, cheapest GRIP damper tech right through the price and performance range, a revamped super light yet stiff XC race fork and a whole new enduro fork.

-Fox’s fork families are named by their stanchion (upper tube) diameter in mm.
-32 forks are the lightest XC and gravel forks, 34 are lightweight trail forks, 36 is the stout hardcore trail/enduro fork while the 40 is the triple crown DH fork.
-If you’re wondering where the 38 is, it’s already been seen on the bikes of Fox sponsored enduro riders so we’re expecting an official launch soon.
+Fox’s fork families are named by their stanchion (upper tube) diameter in millimeters.
+32 forks are the lightest XC and gravel forks, 34 are lightweight trail forks, 36 is the trail/enduro fork, 38 is the stoutest enduro fork, and 40 is the triple crown DH fork.

-The signature gold/bronze coloured finish on the stanchions of Fox Factory range forks.
-It comes from a Japanese developed, ultra-slick and slippery molybdenum sulphide coating which Fox claims reduces friction and improves longevity.
-It looks badass too and you can get Factory shocks and dropper shafts to match (although they all tend to be a slightly different colour up close).
+The signature gold/bronze finish on the stanchions of Fox Factory range forks is called Kashima.
+It comes from a Japanese developed, ultra-slick and slippery molybdenum sulphide coating which Fox claim reduces friction and improves longevity.
+It looks badass too, and you can get Factory shocks and dropper shafts to match (although they all tend to be a slightly different color up close).

 Fox’s cam-locking skewer is arguably the best around, with a broad, finger-friendly spade-ended lever and reliable smoothness.
 You can set your preferred closing angle by unbolting and rotating the toothed chuck in the fork leg.
 This insert can also be replaced if you strip the thread but we’ve never actually had to do that.

 Step Cast (SC) 32 and 34 forks use cutaway lower legs with a pronounced ‘step’ in the casting.
 This lets them fit a Boost width axle and disc/wheel into a narrower crown and brace architecture to reduce weight.
-The lower legs are also hollowed out more than normal but there’s still enough bushing overlap and top-end stiffness to keep them acceptably accurate and the latest Fox 32SC forks are surprisingly tight tracking for a super-light fork.
+The lower legs are also hollowed out more than normal, but there’s still enough bushing overlap and top-end stiffness to keep them acceptably accurate.
+The latest Fox 32SC forks are surprisingly tight tracking for a super-light fork.

-Rhythm forks are the cheapest in each Fox family and use simple Grip damper tech and a heavier upper chassis using 6000 rather than 7000 series alloys.
-They now come with black stanchions too rather than the silver originals and they feel great on the trail.
-Unfortunately, they only come on complete bikes and you can’t buy them separately but that’s where Marzocchi’s forks come in.
+Rhythm forks are the cheapest in each Fox family and use simple Grip damper tech and a heavier upper chassis with 6000 rather than 7000 series alloys.
+They now come with black stanchions too, rather than the silver originals and they feel great on the trail.
+Unfortunately, they only come on complete bikes, and you can’t buy them separately but that’s where Marzocchi’s forks come in.

 Performance forks are the most confusing in the Fox range.
-Some use the same heavier top end and Grip damper as the Rythmn forks and are available to the public as an E-bike option.
-Others use the lighter chassis of the Factory/Performance Elite models but with a simpler FIT GRIP 3 position damper so check what you’re getting before you buy.
+Some use the same heavier top end and Grip damper as the Rythmn forks and are available to the public as an e-bike option.
+Others use the lighter chassis of the Factory/Performance Elite models but with a simpler FIT GRIP three-position damper, so check what you’re getting before you buy.

 Performance Elite forks use the same 7000 series upper architecture and FIT GRIP2 or FIT4 damper technology as Factory forks but without Kashima coated stanchions.
 They come in fewer aftermarket options too, helping Fox reduce cost compared to Factory forks despite comparable performance on the trail.

 Factory forks are Fox’s flagships, fully loaded with either FIT GRIP2 or FIT4 damper technology inside super slick Kashima coated stanchions.
-They come in the widest range of travel and axle options and you also get the option of ‘pro’ gloss orange colourway for a truly Factory look.
+They come in the widest range of travel and axle options, and you also get the option of ‘pro’ gloss orange colorway for a truly Factory look.